 "The Re-Stoned and in particular Lipkin as the driving force behind the band impress on all fronts, and if it’s the package housing the CD that gets you to notice the album first, it’s one more thing to be thankful for after you’ve heard it later." – by H.p.
 Taskmaster at The Obelisk (USA) (February 2013).

-The album was also reviewed at: Far From Moscow (USA), Rate Your Music (USA), New Underground Music (The Netherlands), Musikreviews.de (Germany), Rockblog-Bluesspot (Germany), Psychotropic Zone (Finland).
+More reviews: Far From Moscow (USA), Rate Your Music (USA), New Underground Music (The Netherlands), Musikreviews.de (Germany), Rockblog-Bluesspot (Germany), Psychotropic Zone (Finland), Stonerobixxx (Belgium), Louder Than Hell's interview with The Re-Stoned (USA).

-THE RE-STONED's second studio album, Analog took shape in just two weeks, in November-December 2010, when the band’s core duo of guitarist Ilya Lipkin and bassist Vladimir Nikulin teamed up with Vladimir Muchnov, a drummer for ARK OF PASSAGE and LORD OF DOUBTS.
-It demonstrated a somewhat different approach to creating music: all seven instrumentals were invented, improvised, and recorded live-in-studio with minimal guitar overdubs and a light doze of background studio trickery.
-There are no traditional song-structures here, though each piece is amazingly focused.
+"Analog", the second studio album by THE RE-STONED took shape in just two weeks, in November-December 2010 when guitarist Ilya Lipkin was teaming up with bassist Vladimir Nikulin and drummer Vladimir Muchnov.
+The trio improvised and recorded live-in-studio seven instrumental jams; minimal guitar overdubs and light doze of background studio trickery were added subsequently.
+There are no traditional song-structures here though each piece is amazingly focused.
 This is heavily produced acid-rock at its best!
 You will be submerged into a shifting world of spacious grooves, fuzzy riffs, psychedelic obscurities, and pure musicianship on top of these.
-This carefully crafted and versatile album was mastered by Alisa Coral of PSI CORPS and SPACE MIRRORS.
+Mixed by Ilya Lipkin.
+Mastered by Alisa Coral (SPACE MIRRORS).
 Artwork and layout by Ilya Lipkin.
-(7 tracks – 62 min.)
+(7 tracks – 62 min.).
+Free streaming or immediate digital download of the album (MP3, FLAC or other formats) is available through Official R.A.I.G.
+Bandcamp.

 "Analog is the second installment from the great instrumental psychedelic jam machine known as The Re-Stoned.
 Rather than simply copy the formula established from their first album, they have produced something with a different vibe completely...
 Less metallic than 'Revealed Gravitation', this album is heavily rooted in psychedelic, sprawling jams that are breath-taking, free-flowing improvisations...
 The relaxed, acid-drenched atmosphere in combination with the warm production makes this album kind of sensual, strange to say that in relation with a psychedelic, stoner jam band but these tunes sound sexy (perfect f**king music) that still rocks at the same time.
 Songs are beautifully arranged even with the improvisatory attitude.
 They can go from slow, bluesy passages to stoner-metal riff rock to moments of spacey psychedelic acid rock and it is all done seamlessly...
 It is one of the 'must-haves' of 2011.
 (Score: 9/10)" – by Ed Barnard at Doommantia (USA) (May 2011).